-It is a really beautiful drive to Yosemite from Santa Cruz, but it was also a fairly long one, about four hours, so we planned to stay overnight in the park.
+It is a really beautiful drive to Yosemite from Santa Cruz, but it is also a fairly long one, about four hours, so we planned to stay overnight in the park.
 I researched the available hotels and cabins inside the park, and discovered that there are a lot of choices.
 I would recommend booking early.
-In park accomodations can be booked a solid a year in advance.
+In-park accomodations can be booked up a solid a year in advance.
 Also, do your research by reading reviews because the accommodations range from tent camping to five star resorts.

 I ended up booking two rooms at Rush Creek Lodge, a brand new hotel that is situated about twenty miles outside of the park entrance. (*No I am not getting compensated, I just really liked this place).

 Rush Creek appealed to us because it would be on our way back to the Bay area and the rates were very reasonable.
 If you are planning to spend a few days hiking in the park then it may be more advantageous to find lodging within Yosemite.

 There are five entrances into the 761,266 acrepark; if you are arriving from the San Francisco Bay area, or any of the points west, you have a choice of four of the five entrances, with the Tioga Pass entrance being the lone eastside portal.
 We arrived from Route 120 and entered through Big Oak Flat.
 Because there are different views depending on which entrance you arrive from, a good recommendation would be to plot your itinerary beforehand.
 I recommend the website, My Yosemite as an excellent resource.

 TIP:Make sure that you do your research carefully.
 Some of the roads and trails within the park are closed until mid-summer.
 Occasionally trails or viewpoints are also closed for renovations.
 Often you are required to have chains for your vehicle deep into May, and during the summer months there can be forest fires raging in the Park.

 The National Park Service website curates the most reliable and up-to-date information on all of these issues.